Is Babylon Protocol Safe?

 Key Risks for Babylon Protocol Users

-A vulnerability was found in the consensus mechanism that could let attackers bypass security checks.
-While being patched, this undermines trust in the core technology.
+A vulnerability was found in the consensus mechanism (patched v4.2.0, January 2026) that could have let attackers bypass security checks.
+The patch removes the immediate risk but demonstrates the fragility of novel consensus designs.

 A single unstaking event drained 32% of all deposits ($1.26B), showing that a few large stakers control the protocol's stability.